Safety

 - Do not talk with others while in the front

-- Startup, round corners and hold or change pace to maintain group cohesion
+- Startup slowly and hold or change pace gradually to maintain group cohesion

 - During SLOBC group rides, there are times when some participants decide to draft each other—ride 6" to 36" behind the rear wheel of the rider ahead.
 Participate in drafting only if: